GummyDonut/3d-origami-diagram-tool/README.md

   * ~~Undo/Redo for layer action~~
 * Replace alert functions with custom dialog
 * Fix Overwrite on multiple layers grid system.
+  * This is quite a large fix, now need to keep track of triangles on different layers
+  * The gridsquare objects needs to be updated to have multiple triangle objects
+  * This also means I need to rewrite the layers to use a unique ID, instead of the name, names are now superficial

 ### Maybe read into for later
 * Information about layers, possibly useful for manipulating text, or just simply adding layers